BMI Calculator for Amputees 2025 | Accurate Adjusted Body Mass Index

 Should I use my weight with or without my prosthetic?

 Use your actual body weight without prosthetics for most accurate results in our adjusted BMI calculator for amputations.
+We've added an option to subtract prosthetic weight.

 What if I have multiple amputations?